sudarshanmhasrup/netwareclient/readme.md

 ### Add to your project

-This library can be used in Java or Kotlin projects that uses Gradle as a build system.
-I’m also planning to add support for projects that use Maven.
-Follow these steps to add the library to your project.
+This library can be used in Java or Kotlin project that uses Gradle build system.
+I’m also planning to add support for project that uses Maven build system.
+Follow the following steps to add the library to your project.

 ***Step 1:*** Add the following line in your project's `build.gradle` or `build.gradle.kts` file depending upon which build type you have chosen for your project and click on sync.